rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

-The interesting thing about the above code is that after the `match`, we are not allowed to directly access `string`, because the compiler requires that the variable be initialized on every path through the program.
+The interesting thing about the above code is that after the `match`, we are not allowed to directly access `string`, because the compiler requires that the variable be initialized on every path through the program before it can be accessed.
 At the same time, we *can*, via `borrowed`, access data that may held *within* `string`, because a reference to that data is held by the `borrowed` variable when we go through the first match arm, and we ensure `borrowed` itself is initialized on every execution path